xebialabs-community/xld-tibcobw-plugin/README.md

 * **XL Deploy requirements**
 	* **XLD**: version 4.5.1+
-* The containers with tibco.Domain object should have xmllint and xmlstarlet tools
+* The containers with tibco.Domain and tibco.Node objects should have xmllint and xmlstarlet tools
-* Passwordless SSH access from Tibco Domain node to Tibco BW nodes.

 ## Types ##